Can You Dry Whites And Colors Together?

 2. Use cold water for colored clothing and warm water for white or light-colored clothing.
 It will ensure that the colors don’t fade as quickly, which will last longer!

-3. Add vinegar to your wash cycle if you notice any color bleeding or fading on your clothes after being washed once already with cold water and turned inside-out per instructions above (this method works best when combined with step one).
-It’s an easy way to get rid of any excess dye that may have been left behind during previous washes.
+3. Add vinegar to your wash cycle if you notice any color bleeding or fading on your clothes after being washed once already with cold water and turned inside-out per the instructions above (this method works best when combined with step one).
+It’s an easy way to eliminate any excess dye that may have been left behind during previous washes.

-4. Use a detergent specifically formulated for color protection, like Tide Plus Bleach Alternative Liquid Laundry Detergent or Tide Pods Plus Downy April Fresh Laundry Detergent Pacs, both HE compatible and safe for all machines!
-If none of these options seem like they’ll work for you, consider investing in some higher quality garments designed from the start with the colorfast fabric.
+4. Use a detergent specifically formulated for color protection, like Tide Plus Bleach Alternative Liquid Laundry Detergent or Tide Pods Plus Downy April Fresh Laundry Detergent Pacs, which are HE-compatible and safe for all machines!
+If none of these options seem to work for you, consider investing in higher-quality garments designed from the start with the colorfast fabric.

 How Do You Stop Colour Run On Clothes?

-Stop color runs on clothes by not putting together colored clothes with non-colorfast fabric.
+Do not put together colored clothes with non-colorfast fabric to stop color runs on clothes.
 However, there are several other steps to avoid color runs.

-You might have noticed that some of the dye leaks if you’ve ever tried to dry a new piece of clothing—especially a garment as vibrant as a tie-dye shirt or one with plenty of color and pattern to it.
+If you’ve ever tried to dry a new piece of clothing—especially a vibrant tie-dye shirt or one with plenty of color and pattern—you might have noticed that some of the dye leaks.

 It is called “color run,” and it’s not uncommon.
 The good news is that it’s not the end of the world.
 A color run can be tricky, but there are ways to get it out of your clothes.